casmlab/facebook_group_collector/README.md

 What You Need Before you Start
 -------------------------------
 You need to know the GroupID of the group you would like to collect data from (Get groupID using: https://lookup-id.com/), and modify "appId" field in line 15 and "groupID" field in line 61 in fetch.html.
+Please make sure the group you would like to access is a public group.

-You also need the permission from Facebook to run the app.
+Your Facebook account also need to be added as the admin to modify and run the app.
 To be continued in this section...

 Setup and Go
 -------------